uwescience/DSSG2023-Groundwater/glossary.md

 **Terrestrial Water Storage (TWS):** the summation of all water on the land surface and below the surface.

+**Land Water Equivalent (LWE):** a concept typically used in hydrology and environmental science to express the equivalent amount of water that would cover the entire land surface.
+It's a way to quantify the volume of water required to cover the land to a certain depth, simlar to how the term "rainfall depth" is used to describe the depth of water that falls over an area due to precipitation.

 **Groundwater:** water present beneath the Earth's surface that exists in saturated zones.

 **Aquifer:** A body of saturated rock undergound through which water can easily move.